MewsSystems/gitbook-connector-api/use-cases/mews-terminals.md

 - [Use cases - Kiosk](kiosk.md)
 - [Use cases - Point of sale](point-of-sale.md)

-There are a number of articles on Mews Help that may provide additional assistance:
+There are a number of articles on Mews Help that may also provide additional assistance:

 - [Mews Terminals \(various\)](https://help.mews.com/s/global-search/mews%20terminal?language=en_US)
 - [The Device Commands Queue](https://help.mews.com/s/article/device-commands-queue)
 - [Create a customer profile](https://help.mews.com/s/article/create-a-customer-profile?language=en_US)

-If you still require assistance, please get in touch at partnersuccess@mews.com.
+If you still require assistance, please get in touch at [partnersuccess@mews.com](mailto://partnersuccess@mews.com).